PostHog/posthog.com/contents/blog/slack-closure.md

 featuredImageType: full
 ---

-One of the great things about PostHog being open source is that we’ve grown a vibrant community around the project.
+One of the great things about being open source is that we’ve grown a vibrant community around the project.
 Since launch we’ve accepted code from over 500 contributors and swapped ideas with thousands of users in our public Slack group.

-Now though, we’ve decided to close our public Slack group and focus efforts elsewhere.
-In this post I’ll explain why we’re doing this, and what comes next for the PostHog community.
+Now though, we’ve decided to close our public Slack group in order to create a better, stronger, and more helpful PostHog community elsewhere.
+In this post I’ll explain why we’re doing this, and what comes next.

 > **Tl;dr:** We’re closing the Slack group on XX/XX/XX and inviting members to join us in the thriving [PostHog Community](/questions) instead, where XX users have already asked XX questions in the last six months.
 This decision only impacts the public Slack group, not the private Slack channels for users spending over $2,000 per month.

-## Why are we closing the PostHog Slack?
+## Why we're changing the way we do community

-PostHog has grown incredibly fast over the past four years and while that has ensured the public Slack group has remained a busy place, we think it’s arguably become _too_ busy.
-We often find users asking questions that have already been answered in previous chats, or re-asking unanswered questions if they drift too far back in the chat history.
+PostHog has grown incredibly fast but over the last four years the public Slack group has remained the central hub of our community.
+It's been a place where we can chat to users, discuss feature requests, answer questions, and solicit feedback.

-This is a limitation of Slack itself.
-Message history disappears too quickly and search engines can’t index the chat, so everything which happens is too quickly lost.

-Over time we’ve tried a number of things to try and offset this, such as reorganizing channels or adding integrations to impose order.
-We even [built our own AI bot](/blog/aruba-hackathon#maxai-our-friendly-posthog-support-ai) which would answer questions automatically!

-We’ve also investigated moving to a paid plan, but the cheapest option is $7.25 USD per user per month.
-That’s a prohibitive cost for a channel with over 5,000 users and climbing, and would only increase the history to 30 days without solving other issues.
+However, with over 5,000 members now posting regularly, it's become hard to keep up with the conversations before they disappear into the ether of Slack's message history.

+We've explored a few things to fix this, including paid plans (the cheapest of which is $7.25 per user, per month) or [building our own AI bot](/blog/aruba-hackathon#maxai-our-friendly-posthog-support-ai), but it's only in the last six months we feel we've found a solution.

-## Where will the community go?
+## Introducing the PostHog community

+The PostHog community platform has technically been available for several months now, but we're finally ready to make it official.
+We're confident that the PostHog community platform will give you a better experience than Slack.

-In order to ensure users can get the best possible experience, we’ve built our [own community platform](/questions) directly into PostHog.com.
-You can ask and answer questions, select preferred solutions, filter by topic, participate in AMAs, and search thoroughly to find the information you need.
+You can already post questions and answers directly to the site, select preferred solutions, filter by topic, create profiles, comment on articles, and search thoroughly to find the information you need.
+We also bring all of your interactions into one place, so that you can see everything an individual has posted from their profile page.

+Best of all, everything is indexed by search engines and stays online permanently - meaning every post can help other users for years to come.

+All of this is just for starters, however.
+In the future we plan to add even more features, including the ability to vote on questions to give them more (or less!) visibility, and the ability for individuals to post in other sections of the site.
+If you have ideas for how else we can improve the community, we'd love to hear them!

-We strongly recommend all users [create a community account](/questions).
-You can, of course, continue to use the in-app support for reporting bugs, giving feedback, or asking for support.
+You can, of course, continue to use the in-app options for reporting bugs, giving feedback, or asking for support.
 We’ll also continue to operate the dedicated Slack channels for users who spend over $2,000 per month.

-In the future we plan to add even more to the PostHog community, including the ability to vote on questions — but already it offers a better alternative to the public Slack group.
-More than XXX users have asked over XXX questions in the last six months of us building it!
+However, by creating our own platform for the PostHog community we're able to ensure it keeps scaling in line with everything else and that we can give you the best possible experience.
+It's already a far better place to have discussions than Slack, so we recommend signing up for an account today!

 ## What happens next?